 Sizing up the NordicTrack Commercial 1750

-- 10 inchees HD smart touchscreen display provides immersive trainer led workouts; FlexSelect cushioning and an auto breeze workout fan deliver a comfortable run
+- 10 inches HD smart touchscreen display provides immersive trainer led workouts; FlexSelect cushioning and an auto breeze workout fan deliver a comfortable run

-- 3 percent to 12 percent: Automatic incline matching technology, 12 MPH smart speed adjustment with iFit; spacious 22 inches x 60 inches tread belt for tall runners.0-12 MPH Speed
+- 3 percent to 12 percent: Automatic incline matching technology, 12 MPH smart speed adjustment with iFit; Spacious 22 inches x 60 inches tread belt for tall runners

 Since most of us don't live in mansions, the chances are that space in your house is at a premium.
 The size of your treadmill is going to make a difference.
 We're not going to sugarcoat it: The Nordictrack Commercial 1750 is a beast.
 It weighs in at about 310 pounds fully assembled.